 Friends, Simon (an accomplished industrial designer) and Naomi May, were all for experimenting and loved the idea.
 Innovation required that we start from scratch.
 We worked together, combining our knowledge and expertise in materials and design.

 The first innerspring frame was placed to assess the scale and general aesthetic of a slightly industrial look.
 With a drop of around 3 degrees, the driveway proved quite challenging and needed to be levelled.

 We established how the ground would be prepared and selected the plants appropriate for the type of soil (maidenhair) that would be planted by Naomi and family.

-In total we would be installing 16 meters of mattress innerspring frames, which meant we needed to find 8 mattresses!
-We expected to be shopping on the streets – there are always mattresses to be found left on nature strips around town.
+Then we discovered we needed 16 meters of mattress innerspring frames, which meant we had to find 8 mattresses!
+We expected to be searching for them on nature strips around town.
 It turned out, though, that the best place is the local waste transfer station.
 They have no use for them and mattresses are difficult to compress for recycling.

-Simon is an industrial designer, so things had to be done to a very high standard and look professional.
-He devised a very simple clip from bracing strap (a standard building product that comes in a roll) to attach the innersprings – with the idea that anyone can make one.
-Here’s how.
+Simon devised a very simple clip from bracing strap (a standard building product that comes in a roll) to attach the innersprings.
+The look was very professional but based on the idea that anyone can make one.
+Here’s how…

 As we started to build the fence, there were many complements from passersby.
 The construction seemed seamless, but this is because we spent so much time on the initial design.
 We are very pleased with the outcome.
 Over time, the vines will grow up and through the mattress springs, providing more privacy in the front yard.

 A fence that is beautiful, functional and made with ingenuity and innersprings,